mccxiv/chill-cms/README.md

 > You provide the site, the CMS provides data storage and authentication

-##### Things missing from the initial release:
+##### Limitations of the first release:
-- Private content, which would only be accessible to authenticated users.
+- No private content, which would only be accessible to authenticated users.
-- File uploads.
+- No file uploads.
 They should be hosted elsewhere for now.

+##### General limitations:
+- No server side validation.
+  - This means only trusted users can perform write operations.
+Site visitors cannot trigger an action that would add records to the database.

 ##### Implementation checklist: